GlitchSecure/website/_posts/2024-01-06-the-hidden-cost-of-burp-enterprise.md

 The human cost is one that is extremely difficult to calculate.
 When you think about it, utilising a DAST tool requires a level of technical skill and understanding of security fundamentals that's typically only found within security professionals.
 While a typical developer may be able to install, manage, deploy, and configure the tool, a common trend we hear is that there is a lot of time and energy spent on iterating the results and identify both what's important, and also what's simply a false positive.

-Tools like Burp Enterprise are designed to be wielded by Security Professionals, with many findings simply being irrelevant to your typical dev team.
+Tools like Burp Enterprise are designed to be wielded by security professionals, with many findings simply being irrelevant to your typical dev team.
 Typical informational level findings like a published robots.txt file, Base64-encoded data in parameter, and External service interaction are useful insights that can help a security professional know where to look for potential vulnerabilities.
 They are not however vulnerabilities on their own.

 While there is a lot of nuance required here, for the purpose of this article and for the purposes of providing a quick estimate we'll assume an average of 30 minutes per issue to review.
 We typically see around 14 unique issues per app reported with anywhere from 5-50 permutations of each.
 Ignoring potential rabbit holes a specific permutation might lead you down, that's an average of 7 hours per app to triage and validate or 14 hours for our example scenario.
-If we take a typical security consultants hourly rate of $200/hr, that's $2,800 per month.
+If we take a typical security consultants hourly rate of $200/hr, that's $2,800 per month, or $33,600 per year.

 ```
 14 issues * 30 minutes = 7 hours